akave-ai/akave-docs/content/akave-o3/introduction/what-is-akave-o3.md

 ## Architectural Highlights
 - **Client-Side S3 API**: The O3 client can run in any environment, connecting directly to the decentralized Akave node network.
 - **Blockchain-Backed Verification**: All object operations are anchored with blockchain proofs to ensure the integrity and availability of stored data.
-- **Programmable Access Control**: Users can define smart contract-based ACLs to manage fine-grained permissions (e.g., Merkle-tree policies, MFA access, payment-gated access).
+- **Programmable Access Control**: Users can define smart contract-based ACLs to manage fine-grained permissions (e.g., MFA access, payment-gated access).
 - **Proof of Data Possession (PDP)**: Storage nodes must continuously prove they still hold your data via on-chain cryptographic proofs.
 - **Self-Healing Storage**: With erasure coding and distributed replication, Akave O3 ensures data recovery even if multiple nodes fail.